Sometimes I think cutting your bangs is a great analogy for pruning in the garden.

 And at no season, safe perhaps in Daffodil time, do we get such superb color effects as from August to November."

 - Rose G. Kingsley, The Autumn Garden, 1905

 I remember the first time I grew Prickly Pear Cactus in my garden, and I fell immediately in love with it.

 This charming cookbook celebrates the Prickly Pear Cactus.
 The spines of the plant actually protect it from being eaten.
 Fortunately, we’ve found a way around that.
 The cookbook contains 60 recipes for using the fruit of the cactus, in addition to the pads – all of which are edible and all of which are nutritious.
 And Niethammer teaches that it is increasingly included in the treatment of diabetes.
 Niethammer is a wild food expert and a master cook.

 Now it’s a fantastic time to start thinking about spring plant swaps.

-Here’s a garden little hack you can try to make your spring rush a little easier.
-Take your divisions now and pot them up in soil with a heavy amount of perlite.
-And, then dig the pots into the ground.
-They’ll be thrilled to overwinter there and they’ll look fabulous in the spring.
+Here’s a little garden hack you can try to make your spring rush a little easier.
+Take your divisions now and pot them up in soil with a substantial amount of perlite.
+And then dig the pots into the ground.
+They’ll be thrilled to overwinter there, and they’ll look fabulous in the spring.

 Then, when everyone is going bananas the day or two before the plant swap, you can go and grab a coffee and then pat yourself on the back for making great use of your fall divisions.